Family Food on the Table

 Instructions

-6. Stir in cooked brown rice then turn off heat.
+• Stir in the cooked rice then turn off the heat.
 Season to taste with salt and pepper if needed.

 Notes